WARNING! Arctic weather arrives soon!

 Additional hurricane information can be found on Horry County’s official website.

-Hurricane Supply Checklist:
+Hurricane Supplies Checklist:

 When preparing for a hurricane, the American Red Cross recommends to have the following safety tips and supplies in the event of a hurricane.